DanNixon/NeoNextion/README.md

 ## New features

 Added by Viktor1970:
-- removed a check in sendMessage method, that prevents to control objects in other pages.
+1. Removed a check in sendMessage method, that prevents to control objects in other pages.
 Now the page's show() method it's working.

+2.I added 2 methods to Nextion.h/.cpp:

+`ActivateWakeEvent(uint8_t page_id, uint8_t component_id);`
+This method permits to execute a callback handler attached to **component_id** in **page_id** when the display wakes up after sleep.

+`DeActivateWakeEvent();`
+This method stops to execute callback described above (so wake-up after sleep send no event to code).

 ## Links